Friday, 6 September 2024

 Whereas in other kinds of discourses there is a move toward the final truth of a situation, literature, even within this argument, displays that the truth of a human situation is the itinerary of not being able to find it.

 No. Literature can do what it pleases with the 'human situations' it invents.
-The author can decide that James Brown is gay and actually a double agent.
+The author can decide that James Bond is gay and actually a double agent.
 He kept fucking females and shooting SMERSH agents just to maintain his cover.

 Still, it may be convenient if you are writing an essay in a shit subject to regurgitate the same shite regardless of whether it is James Bond you are writing about or James Joyce.